 Observers have pointed out that the services identified by societies vary considerably in their prevalence, significance, and potential to reduce income for the specialists issuing the recommendations.
 Morden et al. (2014) noted that the Choosing Wisely recommendations of the American Academy of Orthopaedic Surgeons avoid mention of all major surgeries, focusing instead on a nutritional supplement, durable medical equipment, ultrasound, and a rare, minor procedure.
-Almost certainly, the absence of orthopedics-related recommendations does not reflect an absence of orthopedics-related overuse.
-Similarly, in a letter subtitled, so many recommendations, so little overuse, Kerr and colleagues (2015) found that seven unique Choosing Wisely recommendations advise against use of routine stress testing before low-risk surgeries.
+Similarly, in a letter subtitled, "so many recommendations, so little overuse," Kerr and colleagues (2015) found that seven unique Choosing Wisely recommendations advise against use of routine stress testing before low-risk surgeries.
+Yet even in the most wasteful region, less than 3.2 percent of

-region, less than 3.2 percent of Medicare and VA patients undergoing low-risk surgery actually receive stress testing.^{c,18}
+Medicare and VA patients undergoing low-risk surgery actually receive stress testing. c,17

 On the other hand, many societies have offered recommendations that could meaningfully reduce revenue for affiliated providers.
 For example, the Society of General Internal Medicine has recommended against routine annual physicals for otherwise healthy adults.
 Similarly, three of the five Choosing Wisely recommendations of the American College of Radiology relate to avoiding unnecessary computed tomography (CT) and/or magnetic resonance imaging (MRI).
 The American Society for Clinical Pathology has identified 15 commonly overused tests - including some high-cost services - in three different top-five lists.
-In the common of the common o
+On the society of General Internal Medicine has recommended against routine has recom